Mark White BVSc LLB DPM MRCVS

-Figs2a & 2b ( above and below) The different type of lesions that migrating Ascariasis suum larvae can cause.
+The different type of lesions that migrating Ascariasis suum larvae.
 (Photo courtesy of British Pig Health Scheme) Lymphonodular lesions in the centre (The 2 linear marks are unrelated hepatic capsular scars)

 Like all worm parasites, there is a complex life cycle with Ascaris suum.
 The adult worm - which can be up to 40cm long - lives in the small intestine of the pigs; in sows there may only be a few of these worms present.
 Each adult produces huge quantities of eggs intermittently and so examination of faeces for worm eggs can be an unreliable method of diagnosis.

 The specific feature of the eggs of most significance is that they are covered with a sticky protective coat, which means that the egg will survive many years outside the body of the host.
 Its sticky nature makes it difficult to wash away by cleaning and allows very easy spread between units on animal and mechanical carriers.
 Birds are probably quite significant in the spread of the eggs.
 The protective coat also renders the egg very resistant to drying and disinfection.
 The only reliable methods of destroying the eggs are with fire (flame gun) or caustic soda.
 Oocide (Antec) may also be effective, although the nature of this product is such that it is difficult to use in the types of buildings where the eggs build up e.g. dry sow housing and grower sheds.